cloudmesh-community/book/chapters/prg/python/python-subprocess.md

 )
 ```

-The following program demonstrates how to start the Unnix command
+The following program demonstrates how to start the Unix command

 `ls -lisa`.

 ## Subprocess communicate()